-Neurological disorders currently recognized as autoimmune comprise a spectrum of idiopathic and paraneoplastic entities, often misdiagnosed as degenerative, that intersect all traditional subspecialties, including movement disorders, epilepsy, behavioral, neuromuscular, autonomic and demyelinating.
+Autoimmune neurological disorders.
+Autoimmune neurological disorders comprise a spectrum of idiopathic and paraneoplastic entities — often misdiagnosed as degenerative disorders — that intersect all traditional subspecialties, including movement disorders, epilepsy, behavioral, neuromuscular, autonomic and demyelinating disorders.

-4)Development of novel immunotherapeutic approaches to autoimmune neurological disorders.
+- Developing novel immunotherapeutic approaches to autoimmune neurological disorders